SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-create-a-meeting-request-for-an-online-meeting-or-conference-call/rule.md

 ---
+seoDescription: "Schedule online meetings and conference calls using Microsoft Lync or Outlook with ease."
 type: rule
 archivedreason:
 title: Do you know how to create a meeting request for an online meeting or conference call?